saeed-anwar/DRLN/README.md

 The plot shows the average PSNR as functions of noise sigma.
 Our method consistently improves over specific noisy super-resolution methods and CNN for all noise levels.

-For more information, please refer to our [papar](https://arxiv.org/pdf/1906.12021.pdf)

 ### Visual Results
 ![Visual_PSNR_SSIM_4x](/Figs/4x.PNG)
 Visual results with Bicubic (BI) degradation (4x) on "img 076" and "img_044" from URBAN100 as well as YumeiroCooking from MANGA109.